gios/gzipper/README.md

 Locally usage.

-- add to scripts property in your package.json
+- add to scripts in your package.json

 ```
   "scripts": {